Why community engagement?

 Make lasting change.

 Community engagement takes on many forms at the University of Iowa and is core to the School of Journalism and Mass Communication.
-Our students apply media skills learned throughout their academic career to help communities, nonprofits, and civic organizations solve economic, environmental, social-cultural, and public health challenges.
+Our students apply media skills learned throughout their academic career to help communities, nonprofits, and civic organizations solve economic, environmental, and social-cultural challenges.
+The Office of Community Engagement defines community engagement as the collaboration between higher education institutions and their larger communities for the mutually beneficial exchange of knowledge and resources in partnership and reciprocity.

 79 %